Sphereon-Opensource/OID4VC-demo/README.md

 If you run `pnpm run start:dev` the Issuer frontend, the verifier frontend and the agent will be started.
 Your browser should automatically open https://localhost:5001.
-You can also go to https://ssi.sphereon.com/demo/issuer, for an online hosted demo. https://ssi.dutchblockchaincoalition.org/demo/issuer hosts a different integration/use case you can test with.
+You can also go to https://ssi.sphereon.com/demo/issuer, for an online hosted demo. https://ssi.dutchblockchaincoalition.org/demo/issuer, https://ssi.triall.io/demo/issuer hosts different integration/use cases you can test with.

 You should be greeted with the introduction screen